shinya-sakaida/wireless-sync-nrf52832/README.md

 The system synchronizes LED blinking patterns across multiple boards using a simple **proprietary radio protocol**, without node IDs or parent/child roles.

+This wireless synchronization system operates by having each radio node periodically transmit a synchronization request signal to other nodes, while all nodes perform reception at intervals that are integer multiples of that transmit period.

+By executing this common behavior across all nodes, synchronization is established naturally without requiring a master node or centralized control.

+In this process, multiple nodes may transmit synchronization request signals at nearly the same time, which can lead to signal collisions.

+However, this system utilizes the **capture effect** inherent in wireless communication.
+Even when multiple signals overlap, the receiver locks onto a single synchronization request signal that arrives slightly earlier or has a relatively stronger signal level, enabling stable reception of that signal.

+As a result, even in the presence of interference from other nodes, the desired signal is preferentially demodulated, and the effects of collisions are effectively mitigated.

+This system is based on the principle that when all nodes attempt to synchronize using the same behavior, the network naturally becomes aligned.
+We refer to this concept as the **“alignment principle.”**

+Within this framework, the capture effect plays an essential role by suppressing mutual interference among nodes and supporting robust and stable synchronization across the system.
 ---

 ## Features